southernafro/educenter-hugo/exampleSite/content/english/blog/Is Homeschooling Better.md

 +++
 author = "Cuthbert P"
 bg_image = "images/backgrounds/page-title.jpg"
-categories = ["Minimalist"]
+categories = []
-date = 2019-07-06T09:27:17Z
+date = 2020-07-28T13:27:17Z
-description = "Minimalist homeschooling is about focusing on the educational values you want to see in your children, and yourself.
-Not in the facts and accomplishments, or whatever your homeschooling friends are doing. " draft = true image = "/images/education-5169146_640.jpg" tags = ["Advice"]
+description = "Homeschooling is no different than public school, private school, charter school, unschooling, and other models in that there are pros and cons." draft = true image = "/images/education-5169146_640.jpg" tags = ["Advice"]